Modern Ashkenazi Cooking: A Taste Of Chanukah

 • A booking fee of £2 and a security levy of £1.50 will be added to all orders.

-The cooking class will be followed by lunch, a brief Q&A and book signing.
+The cooking class will be followed by lunch, a brief Q&A and book signing, including her brand new cookbook 'Lozhka'.

 About Alissa